wspitch/wspitch.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 3rd-year PhD candidate in [Human Centered Design & Engineering (HCDE)][hcde] at the [University of Washington][uw], advised by [Mark Zachry, PhD][mark].
+This summer, I will be joining [Teak Research][teak] as a design research intern and [MHCI+D][mhcid] as a capstone studio teaching assistant.

 My research investigates the evolving relationship between AI and design, with a focus on how we can create more human-centered AI solutions through purposeful design practices.
 I explore this intersection through (1) understanding and expanding the design's critical role in early-stages of AI development and (2) developing a design toolkit to support such process, leveraging mixed methods (i.e., experimental and qualitative) and design research approaches.
 My work engages with broader questions related to design for/with AI, value sensitive design, and materiality.

 Previously, I led user research studies on AR interfaces and interactions, including how AR headsets, screen-based avatars, and filters shape mediated interactions and experiences.
 I have a B.S. in [Human Factors Psychology][hf] from [Embry-Riddle Aeronautical University][erau].
 There, I worked closely with [Barbara S. Chaparro, PhD][barb] in the [RUX Lab][rux] to conduct experiments on UX and usability of AR interaction methods.
 Sponsored by a Top Fortune 10 tech company, I worked on a team to evaluate perceived comfort with smart product materials and validate a toolkit for assessing product design impressions.

 Actively seeking collaboration and internship opportunities.
 Please reach out to discuss how we might work together 🖤